lhecker/NSLabel/README.md

 This project has only been tested with Xcode 6.
 It's unknown if this works with older versions.

 #### Dependencies
-There are no dependencies other than the Cocoa framework.
+There are no dependencies other than the AppKit framework.

 #### Usage
 Simply include NSLabel.h/.m in your project and use it like the [UILabel Class](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UILabel_Class/).